 Triple Chartreuse ~ Thin Cut Skirt.

-White Pearl ~ Thin Cut Skirt.
+White Pearl ~ 4" Thin Strand Hole In One Skirt.
+Works great any time, especially whenever white-bellied baitfish are present.
 Pure white pearl skirt has a highly reflective metallic pearl sheen and silver flake.
 Good in clear, stained or dirty water and at night too.

-Bluegill ~ Thin Cut Skirt.
-This is the stunning bluegill color skirt that everyone's been asking to get for the longest time!
+This is the stunning bluegill color that everyone's been asking for in the thin strand version.
 Now it's here!
+Has rattle ear band.

 This particular skirt is made of the same silicone rubber as standard skirts but in terms of the thickness of the material, it's made from a thinner or flatter diameter sheet of rubber to begin with.
 Then each stand is cut much thinner, and there are usually 60 thin cut strands per skirt.
 The length on this skirt is the same - 5" as a standard skirt.
 It is not shorter, but the strands are thinner and flatter, and more numerous (approx. 60 vs. 40 strands) than a standard skirt.